k-kyler/linear-regression/README.md

 # Linear Regression from scratch

-Linear regression is one of the fundamental algorithms in machine learning, used to model the relationship between a dependent variable and one or more independent variables.
-In this notebook, I implemented linear regression from scratch to understand its mathematical principles deeply.
+Linear regression is one of the fundamental algorithms in machine learning.
+It models the relationship between a dependent variable and one or more independent variables.

 ## Mathematical Foundation